$E_n$-cell attachments and a local-to-global principle for homological stability: Applications of the main theorem

 \subsubsection{A mysterious example}

 In the introduction we mentioned other examples of $\cdt$-algebras where homological stability is known.
-Often there is no geometric interpretation of their topological chiral homology.
-One intriguing case is the following: if $\Sigma_{g,1}$ denotes a genus $g$ surface with one boundary component and $\mr{Diff}^\partial(-)$ the topological group of diffeomorphisms fixing the boundary topologized with the $C^\infty$-topology, then
+Often there is no geometric interpretation of their topological chiral homology, as is the case in the following example.
+If $\Sigma_{g,1}$ denotes a genus $g$ surface with one boundary component and $\mr{Diff}^\partial(-)$ the topological group of diffeomorphisms fixing the boundary topologized with the $C^\infty$-topology, then

-is naturally an $\cE^\mr{SO}_2$-algebra.
+is an $\cE^\mr{SO}_2$-algebra.
 Since not all Browder operations vanish (Theorem 2.5 of \cite{fiedsong}), this action does not extend to an action of the $\cE^\mr{SO}_3$-operad.
 Homological stability for this $\cE^\mr{SO}_2$-algebra was proven in \cite{harerstab} (see also \cite{wahlmcg}).
 Thus, the spaces have homological stability for $\Sigma$ any orientable connected non-compact surface.
 We know of no geometric interpretation of this result.
 Using \cite{sorenoscarstability}, one can construct similar higher-dimensional examples.